-We are conscious that site hosting will have an impact on Infotex’s carbon footprint.
+We are conscious that site hosting will have an impact on Infotex’s carbon footprint and that of our clients.
 Because of this we are always looking to make sure our technical partners have, or are, taking steps towards sustainability.
-Our monitoring systems also help us to ensure that we are using these resources efficiently.
+Our monitoring systems also help us to ensure that we are using these resources effectively.

 Rackspace’s approach to the environment is straight-forward: they aspire to give back more than they take from the planet.